ying-teaching/python-book/notes/Ch05-functions/function-concepts.md

 A function is a group of statements that performs a specific task.
 Though there is no limit in the number of statements that you can write inside a function, it is important that a function consists of a group of closely related statements to serve a single purpose.
 It will make your code easy to read and maintain.

 Why you need functions?
-A simple anwser is divide and conquer.
+A simple answer is divide and conquer.
 Programmers use functions to organize and reuse code.
 Instead of writing a long list of statements of a complex application, you can divide the application into a set of subtasks such that each task is relatively easy to be solved.

 ![subtask](images/subtask.png)